Cambanoora Gorge

 The gorge begins in the historical area of the head which is bordered by Wilsons Peak to the east and Mount Superbus to the north.
 Commencing at this broad grassland, the gorge narrows as the river encounters harder trachyte rock.
 This creates a dramatic landscape.

 The road through the gorge was used to carry supplies and mail to early settlers along the length of the gorge, and to bring timber to the railway in Killarney.
 The Crossings are named First, Second, Double, Mawhirts, Bullocky, Flaggie, Rocky, Mill, Reis', Heywood's, Billy John's, Andrew Evan's, Long and Watson's Crossing in order from The Head down river.

-Cambanoora Gorge is an area of outstanding natural beauty in the Border ranges of southern Queensland.
+The area is one of outstanding natural beauty in the Border ranges of southern Queensland.
 It is a rich bio-region with at least 14 endangered or threatened species ranging from the azure kingfisher to the spotted tail quoll and the glossy black cockatoo.